andystewart999/TransportNSW/README.md

 * latitude & longitude: The location of the vehicle, if available

 Please note that the origin and destination detail is just that - information about the first and last stops on the journey at the time the request was made.
 We don't return any intermediate steps, transport change types etc other than the total number of changes - the assumption is that you'll know the details of your specified trip, you just want to know when the next departure is.
 If you need much more detailed information then I recommend that you use the full Transport NSW trip planner website or application.
-Also note that the 'transport_type' filter, if present,  only makes sure that at least one leg of the journey includes that transport type.

 ## Thank you
 Thank you Dav0815 for your TransportNSW library that the vast majority of this fork is based on.
 I couldn't have done it without you!